Theophile-Wemaere/aubouleau/README.md

 npm install
 ```

-Once the dependencies have been installed, you can instruct `tailwindcss` to watch for changes in Django templates so that it dynamically generates the `style.css` file, which contains the entire styling of the werb application:
+Once the dependencies have been installed, you can instruct `tailwindcss` to watch for changes in Django templates so that it dynamically generates the `style.css` file, which contains the entire styling of the web application:
 ```shell
 npx tailwindcss -i aubouleau_web/static/aubouleau_web/input.css -o aubouleau_web/static/aubouleau_web/style.css --watch
 ```